gustavoam00/fritter-backend/README.md

 **Returns**

-- An array of all freets sorted in descending order by date modified
+- An array of all freets the user has access to

 #### `GET /api/freets?author=USERNAME` - Get freets by author

 **Returns**

-- An array of freets created by user with username `author`
+- An array of freets created by user with username `author` that user has access to

 **Throws**

 - `400` if `author` is not given
 - `404` if `author` is not a recognized username of any user

-#### `POST /api/freets` - Create a new freet
+#### `POST /api/freets/:groupName?` - Create a new freet that may or may not be posted to a specific group

 **Body**